Match filters

 Applying filtered match rules to incoming records

-When filters are applied to individual match rules or all match rules, the rules can consider incoming records even if they are missing the field value of the filter.
+When filters are applied, the rules can consider incoming records even if they are missing the field value of the filter.

 Filters on individual match rules